yuvalkomar/medical-expert-ai-chat/README.md

 # Medical Expert AI Chat

-A self-contained assignment implementation for submitting medical-information questions, processing them asynchronously through an LLM, and retrieving answers and persisted statistics.
+A self-contained implementation for submitting medical-information questions, processing them asynchronously through an LLM, and retrieving answers and persisted statistics.
 It includes a FastAPI backend, a Streamlit HTTP client, SQLite persistence, an `asyncio.Queue` worker pool, AWS Bedrock and mock LLM providers, Server-Sent Events (SSE) streaming, structured